NalinDalal/rust/readme.md

 • At any given time, you can have either one mutable reference or any number of immutable references.
 • References must always be valid.

+# Chapter 8
 # Collections

 just like stl in cpp.
 Rust's standard library includes a number of very useful data structures called collections.
-Most other data types represent one specific value, but collections can contain multiple values. the data these collections point to is stored on the heap
+Most other data types represent one specific value, but collections can contain multiple values. the data these collections point to is stored on the heap mainly 3:
+- A _vector_ allows you to store a variable number of values next to each other.
+- A _string_ is a collection of characters.
+We’ve mentioned the String type previously, but in this chapter we’ll talk about it in depth.
+- A _hash map_ allows you to associate a value with a specific key.
+It’s a particular implementation of the more general data structure called a map.

+vector and hashmap covers most use cases for generics

 # Vectors
 Similar to vector in cpp